Can I drive someone else’s car?

-Don’t assume that because you have comprehensive car insurance you can get behind the wheel of any car.
-In fact, if you do drive someone else’s car without checking that you’re insured, you could be driving illegally.
+You may be wondering, if I have comprehensive car insurance, can I drive any car?
+Well, no, it doesn’t quite work like that.
+Don’t assume that because you have comprehensive car insurance, you can get behind the wheel of any car.
+In fact, if you drive someone else’s car without checking that you’re insured, you could be driving illegally.

-In fact, it’s quite likely that your comprehensive policy doesn’t offer any cover at all if you get behind the wheel of another person’s car.
-As always, if you’re not sure what your policy does or doesn’t cover, check your certificate of insurance (which will state whether you have DOC cover) – or contact your insurance provider directly.
+As always, if you’re unsure about what your policy does or doesn’t cover, check your certificate of insurance.
+It will state whether you have DOC cover.
+Alternatively, contact your insurance provider directly.

-What level of cover will I have if I am insured to drive other cars?
+What level of cover will I have if I’m insured to drive any car?

-If your policy does offer some cover for driving other cars, it’ll likely be in emergencies only.
-And it will generally be on a third-party only basis, which’ll be shown on your certificate of insurance.
+If your policy does cover you to drive other cars, it will generally be on a third-party only basis.
+This will be shown on your certificate of insurance.

 How can I get cover for driving another car?

-If you need to drive someone else’s car – say, another family member’s car – every now and then, you could add your name to their policy.
+If you need to drive someone else’s car every now and then – say, a family member’s car – you could add your name to their policy.
 This will give you the same level of cover as the main driver.

-Watch out for ‘fronting’, where a more experienced driver insures a car in their name, but a younger driver actually uses the car most often.
+Watch out for fronting, where a more experienced driver insures a car in their name, but a younger driver actually uses the car the most.
 This is illegal and could invalidate a car insurance policy.

 Getting short-term insurance